jeromeguillaume/kong-plugin-jwe-decrypt/README.md

 KONG_PLUGINS=bundled,jwe-decrypt
 ````
 3. Use the new image `kong-gateway-jwe-decrypt` in your deployment
-4. Install the `jwe-decrypt` plugin
+4. Install the `jwe-decrypt` plugin on your Kong Service or Route
 5. Configure the PEM private key **without**:
     - -----BEGIN RSA PRIVATE KEY-----
     - -----END RSA PRIVATE KEY-----